stocker/woo-min-order-amount/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Set a minimum purchase amount for Woocommerce orders.
-Displays a notification on both the cart and checkout pages and prevents orders below the set amount.
+Displays a validation message on both the cart and checkout pages and prevents orders below the set amount.

 == Description ==

 The **Woocommerce Minimum Order Amount** plugin allows you to set a minimum purchase amount for Woocommerce orders.
 The minimum amount can be based on the cart's subtotal or total (including fees and taxes).
 The plugin displays a customizable error notification on both the cart and checkout pages.
 It also prevents an order from being submitted until the threshold amount has been satisfied.

-The cart and checkout messages can be customized in the Woocommerce settings.
+The cart and checkout validation messages can be customized in the Woocommerce settings.